 Whether you are a beginner who wants to learn to ride, a therapeutic rider in need of a growth experience, or a seasoned rider in search of the next adventure, Calvin Center Equestrian Center is the place for you.
 All programs are led by PATH International and/or AAHS certified riding instructors and assisted by trained volunteers.
 Programs are offered for riders ages 5-95

 Initial assessments allow for an evaluation of a rider to determine best fit in the lesson program for a quality learning experience.
 Click the button below to sign up for an initial assessment!
+Please note that lessons are ending in May and will not start up again until September.
+We will contact you to set up a time for the Assessment but it may be better to schedule that in August.
+If you have a child interested in riding this summer, we encourage you to take a look at our Equestrian Day and Residential Camp opportunities.

 Your tax-exempt donation can help sponsor a rider’s participation, care for a horse, or provide for the on going needs of the program.
 Complete the form on the left for more information on opportunities for giving.